 To cut short the hassle of figuring everything out yourself – where to go and when, communicating what tickets to buy, etc – join a guided tour.
 This way, everything is taken care of and you can just sit back and let your English speaking guide show you around.

 There are tours offering a day tour around Hiroshima and Miyajima.
-Reserve your seat online here and get instant confirmation here with a mobile receipt, so you don’t need to even print your ticket.
+Rent your bike tour here* with a mobile receipt, so you don’t need to even print your ticket.
+(You can cancel it up to 24 hours in advance in case you have to change your travel plans.)

 What to See in Hiroshima – Top 10